lynkfox/schoolExampleCode/README.md

 ## Lab 11
 * Additional Exception Handling, in Console
 * Note, Main() Method and Method names provided by professor (I would have prefered for output not to require any paramaters, and call the functions inside it)

+## Lab 12 - Final
+* TestMultiply.java - this was a debug assignment.
+Had to debug and add exception handling.
+The original code is found in Initial Code to Debug.txt
+* FinalATG - A console program that uses the methods getNum1(), getNum2(), that both return non 0 integers, with exception handling, and an Output() method that displays arithmetic functions as done by java.